Anduin2017/AnduinOS-Docs/Servicing/Nextcloud/Nextcloud.md

 That's it!
 You have successfully hosted NextCloud on AnduinOS.

-You can access NextCloud by visiting `http://localhost:3333` in your browser.
+You can access NextCloud by visiting `http://localhost` in your browser.

-The default username is `XXXXXXXXXXXXXXXXX` and the default password is `XXXXXXXXXXXXXXXX`.
+The default user is set during the first login.

 ## Uninstall